bartani/SDA-Net/README.md

 LOAD_checkpoints = False

 ```
-Otherwise, you can use pre-trained weights on defined dataset.
+Otherwise, you can use pre-trained weights on defined dataset in "weights/cue.pth.tar" path.
 To this end, please ensure that in the config.py:
 ```
 LOAD_checkpoints = True